ysimonson/knosh/README.md

 ```

 Spawn functions:
-* `(spawn name:string, arg1:stringifiable, ..., argn:stringifiable [stdio]) -> proc`: Spawns a process with the given name and arguments.
+* `(spawn name:string arg1:stringifiable ... argn:stringifiable [stdio]) -> proc`: Spawns a process with the given name and arguments.
-* `(spawn-with-stdio stdin:integer stdout:integer stderr:integer name:string, arg1:stringifiable, ..., argn:stringifiable)`: Spawns a process with the given name, arguemnts, and stdio.
+* `(spawn-with-stdio stdin:integer stdout:integer stderr:integer name:string arg1:stringifiable ... argn:stringifiable)`: Spawns a process with the given name, arguments, and stdio.
 See values below for possible stdio values.
-* `(exec name:string, arg1:stringifiable, ..., argn:stringifiable)`: Execs a process (i.e. the shell process is replaced) with the given name and arguments.
+* `(exec name:string arg1:stringifiable ... argn:stringifiable)`: Execs a process (i.e. the shell process is replaced) with the given name and arguments.

 Proc management functions:
 * `(wait p:proc) -> exitstatus`: Waits for a proc to finish, returning its exit status.